kahunmedical/api/docs/casesapi.md

 ```
 It is recommended to use the `async` or `defer` attribute so that tag loading will not affect page performance.

-Optionally,  use the `onload` attribute of the script tag to set a custom javascript function that will run when the library has been loaded.
+The script will automatically search for and run a function called `onKahunLoaded` that will run when the library has been loaded.
 This is a good place for code that should interact with the SDK as soon as the page loads.

-Example
+**Example**
 ```html
 <head>
 <script>